WGBH-MLA/AAPB2/app/views/override/help/station-communications-toolkit.md

 - including information about your AAPB participation in print materials, anniversary booklets, newsletters, etc.
 - incorporating your digitized assets into your social media calendars, such as anniversary or on-this-day type posts

->Example: “#OTD in 1975, Mayor Jane Doe cut the ribbon on Lexington’s hometown statute! <insert AAPB URL to record>”
+>Example: “#OTD in 1975, Mayor Jane Doe cut the ribbon on Lexington’s hometown! [link to item in AAPB]”

 >Example: “Happy #GroundhogDay!
 From Punxsutawney, PA, this weather lore is a trandtion of the #PennsylvaniaDutch.
-Found in the archive of @HornbakeLibrary from 1967, The American Town series interviews the PA Dutch of Lancaster County! #radiodocs #pubmedia <insert AAPB URL to record page>”
+Found in the archive of @HornbakeLibrary from 1967, The American Town series interviews the PA Dutch of Lancaster County! #radiodocs #pubmedia [link to item in AAPB]”

 - going on-the-air to talk about your station’s history and the archival programming preserved and made available in the AAPB